Disappearance of Jimmy Taylor: Disappearance

-In the late afternoon of 29 August 1974, Taylor had walked to a local shop called Lwoy's Deli to buy lollies and softdrinks for himself and his siblings.
+In the late afternoon of 29 August 1974, Taylor had walked to a local shop called Lwoy's Deli to buy lollies and soft drinks for himself and his siblings.
 He had walked from his home in Knowsley Street to a shop on Loch Street barefoot but wearing his school uniform.

 When he failed to return home, his family rationalised that he had met up with a friend and had stayed the night at their house.
 The family commenced searching for Taylor the following day and his father reported him missing at the Derby police station on 5 September 1974.

 A witness later claimed to have seen a man driving a four-wheel-drive vehicle with an open tray carrying a 44-gallon drum approach Taylor.
 The witness claimed Taylor got into the vehicle.

 Investigation

 The Western Australia Police Force investigated Taylor's disappearance.
 Their investigations concluded in 1979.

 In August 2006, the Western Australia Special Crime Squad re-examined the investigation.

-In October 2006, Taylor's family watched a television documentary on ABC TV about convicted child killer James Ryan O'Neill called The Fisherman: Journey into the mind of a killer, produced by journalist Janine Widgery, where they learnt O'Neill had been living in Derby at the time of Taylor's disappearance.
+In October 2006, Taylor's family watched a television documentary on ABC TV about convicted child killer James Ryan O'Neill called The Fisherman: Journey into the mind of a killer, produced by journalist Janine Widgery, where they learned O'Neill had been living in Derby at the time of Taylor's disappearance.

 The SCS review was completed in December 2006 with the detective senior constable who performed the review identifying three persons of interest, including O'Neill.
 He also recommended 28 investigative opportunities be pursued.
 However, he deemed the new investigation to be of low to medium priority given that the persons of interest posed a low risk to the community because O'Neill was imprisoned, another was dead, and the third was an elderly man aged over 60 who had not committed any offences since 1988.

 In November 2011, the family publicly urged the police to again re-examine the case and the possible links to O'Neill.
 Consequently, police officers contacted Taylor's family to update them with the ongoing investigation.

 In June 2013, Western Australia Police Special Crime Squad completed a report into Taylor's disappearance and suspected death, which was provided to the Office of the State Coroner.